 Los Alamos National Security, LLC (LANS) is a private company formed by the University of California, Bechtel, BWXT Government Group, Inc., and URS, an AECOM company.
-LANS has managed and operated the Los Alamos National Laboratory since June 1, 2006.
+LANS managed and operated the Los Alamos National Laboratory from June, 2006 until October, 2018.

-Each year, LANS has offered a matching employee donation of $250,000 to the Scholarship Fund as part of its commitment to the community.
-LANLS also provided initial funding for ISEC, which has strengthened STEM learning and teacher professional development.
+During that time, LANS offered a matching employee donation of $250,000 to the Scholarship Fund as part of its commitment to the community.
+LANS also provided initial funding for ISEC, which has strengthened STEM learning and teacher professional development.

 Scholarship Advisory Committee